 During the test sessions, I dedicated time to observing people's challenges and investigating their sentiments, so as to have both a quantitative and qualitative picture of real users' needs.

 The Notifications component deviated notably from industry standards, causing users to overlook it.
-In tests, 100% of users failed to notice the feature, despite its prominent placement, due to their preconceived expectations of where it should be found
+In tests, 100% of users failed to notice the feature, despite its prominent placement, due to their preconceived expectations of where it should be found.

 In addition to usability tests, I interviewed 5+ sales agent to learn about their processes and expectations.
 I collated that information to generate three pillars that have driven and kept the design on track moving forward.